winkles99/currency-tracker/README.md

 # Currency Tracker 5e
-A simple Foundry VTT module that watches player currency changes in their inventory and logs brief messages to the console.
-Perfect for RPG-style games where you want a quick, unobtrusive currency transaction log for debugging or game tracking.
+A simple module that watches player currency changes in their inventory and logs brief messages.
+Perfect for RPG-style games where you want a quick, unobtrusive currency transaction notification.

 ## Features
 Listens for changes in currency items in player inventories